'Desire for freedom above a turbulent sea'

 She prefers to create a series of paintings.
 It gives her the ability to form her visual language with content.
 This shows in the series ‘Little Ones’.
 Here, her love for decorative forms is so brilliantly nuanced that the result is pure image poetry.

 Since 2017, she has also started to the three-dimensional work in clay again.
 Based on the footage from both Hermanus as herself, she creates images that that connect with the paintings.
+Around 2020, she found a clear deepening in the combination of painting, image and poetry.

 As writer RIANN is a driven Poetic Realist, these sober, recognizable rhythms of syllables and sounds, the choice of words and the tender tone of the rhymes, emphasize the poetry of the painted image language.